ScrybeLang/scrybelang.github.io/docs/lingo-syntax.md

 # Lingo

 Here are some terms used throughout this documentation and their meanings.
-This list is meant to help you better understand what is said:
+This list is meant to help you better understand what is said, but most experienced programmers should already know these:
- - "Statement" - Something that happens by itself within the code.
+ * "Statement" - Something that happens by itself within the code.
 These are separated by semicolons
- - "Expression" - Something that represents a value rather than a command.
+ * "Expression" - Something that represents a value rather than a command.
 These are used within statements to input data to them
- - "Attribute" - Something that is a part of another object.
+ * "Attribute" - Something that is a part of another object.
 These are accessed through the dot (`.`) operator
- - "Field" - A type of attribute that represents a value or piece of data
+ * "Field" - A type of attribute that represents a value or piece of data
- - "Method" - A type of attribute that manipulates something in some way when invoked
+ * "Method" - A type of attribute that returns a value when invoked
- - "Symbol" - The name representing a variable or a list
- - "Normal variable" - Scratch has two types of variables, normal variables and lists; this is the former
+ * "Function" - A type of attribute that exists to be used as a statement

 <hr>